-December 31, 2015 US\$'000 December 31, 2014 US\$'000 Gold doré bars sales by the Group (Note a) 233,799 185,914 Copper and other product sales by the Group (Note b) 20,987 5,771 Provision of transportation services by the Group (Note b) 428 4,214 Office lease to the Group (Note b) 1,162 1,104 Construction, stripping and mining services provided to the Group (Note b, c) 140,829 119,348 Entrusted loan provided by the Group (note 23) - 32,221 Loan advanced by the Group (Note d) 14,021 - Loan provided to the Group (Note e) - Cash and cash equivalent held by the Group (Note e) 14,956 - a.
+2015 US\$'000 2014 US\$'000 Gold doré bars sales by the Group (Note a) 233,799 185,914 Copper and other product sales by the Group (Note b) 20,987 5,771 Provision of transportation services by the Group (Note b) 428 4,214 Office lease to the Group (Note b) 1,162 1,104 Construction, stripping and mining services provided to the Group (Note b, c) 140,829 119,348 Entrusted loan provided by the Group (note 23) 32,221 Loan advanced by the Group (Note d) 14,021 Loan provided to the Group (Note e) 21,560 Cash and cash equivalent held by the Group (Note e) 14,956

+- a.
 On May 7, 2014, the Company's subsidiary, Inner Mongolia Pacific Mining Co.
-Ltd. ("IMP") entered into a non-exclusive contract for the sale of doré with CNG pursuant to which IMP occasionally sold gold doré bars to CNG through to December 31, 2017.

-The extent of the continuing connected transactions for the years ended December 31, 2015 and 2014 did not exceed the limit as set out in the announcement of the Group on May 7, 2014.
+Ltd. ("IMP") entered into a non-exclusive contract for the sale of doré with CNG pursuant to which IMP occasionally sold gold doré bars to CNG through to December 31, 2017. - The extent of the continuing connected transactions for the year ended December 31, 2015 and 2014 did not exceed the limit as set out in the announcement of the Group on May 7, 2014. - b.

-- (a) Transactions/balances with government-related entities in the PRC continued - (i) Transactions/balances with CNG and its subsidiaries continued b.
 On April 26, 2013, the Company entered into a product and service framework agreement with CNG for the provision of providing mining related services and products to the Company for three years until June 18, 2016.
-The agreement was amended and included copper concentrates sales contract with CNG since May 29, 2015.

-Notes: - continued

-The extent of the continuing connected transactions for the years ended December 31, 2015 and 2014 did not exceed the limit as set out in the announcement of the Group on May 29, 2015.

-c.
-On May 7, 2014, Tibet Huatailong entered into a stripping and mining agreement with China Tenth Metallurgy Group Limited Corporation ("CTMG"), a subsidiary of CNG, whereby CTMG shall provide stripping and mining services for phase II production-period hornfels at the Jiama Mine.

-The extent of the continuing connected transactions for the years ended December 31, 2015 and 2014 did not exceed the limit as set out in the announcement of the Group on May 7, 2014.
+The agreement was amended and included copper concentrates sales contract with CNG since May 29, 2015. - The extent of the continuing connected transactions for the year ended December 31, 2015 and 2014 did not exceed the limit as set out in the announcement of the Group on May 29, 2015. - c.
+On May 7, 2014, Tibet Huatailong entered into a stripping and mining agreement with China Tenth Metallurgy Group Limited Corporation ("CTMG"), a subsidiary of CNG, whereby CTMG shall provide stripping and mining services for phase II production-period hornfels at the Jiama Mine. - The extent of the continuing connected transactions for the year ended December 31, 2015 and 2014 did not exceed the limit as set out in the announcement of the Group on May 7, 2014.

+(a) Transactions/balances with government-related entities in the PRC (Cont'd)

+(i) Transactions/balances with CNG and its subsidiaries (Cont'd)
-d.
-On April 14, 2015, Skyland Mining (BVI) Limited, the wholly-owned subsidiary of the Company, entered into a loan agreement with China National Gold Group Hong Kong Limited ("CNGHK"), a subsidiary of CNG, pursuant to which Skyland Mining (BVI) Limited as lender, agreed to provide the loan in the principal amount up to US\$14 million for a term of one year, to CNGHK as borrower.

-The transaction constituted a connected transaction for the Company under Chapter 14A of the Listing Rules, details of which are set out in the announcement of the Company dated April 14, 2015.
+- d.
+On April 14, 2015, Skyland Mining (BVI) Limited, the wholly-owned subsidiary of the Company, entered into a loan agreement with China National Gold Group Hong Kong Limited ("CNGHK"), a subsidiary of CNG, pursuant to which Skyland Mining (BVI) Limited as lender, agreed to provide the loan in the principal amount up to US\$14 million for a term of one year, to CNGHK as borrower. - The transaction constituted a connected transaction for the Company under Chapter 14A of the Listing Rules, details of which are set out in the announcement of the Company dated April 14, 2015. - e.

-e.
 On May 29, 2015, the Company's subsidiaries, IMP, Huatailong and China Gold Finance, a subsidiary of CNG, entered into a financial services agreement pursuant to which China Gold Finance will provide deposit services, loan, settlement, credit facility, financial advisory and other financial services subject to terms and conditions provided therein for a term of three years.